rsdoiel/antenna/planet.md

 ---

-## The Open Championship Day 4 updates
+## The Open Championship Day 4 recap: Scheffler wins

 date: 2025-07-20, from: RTÉ News

-World No 1 Scottie Scheffler is the man to catch on the final day, with Rory McIlroy starting out six shots adrift of the American.
+World No 1 Scottie Scheffler was the man to catch on the final day, with Rory McIlroy starting out six shots adrift of the American.
+The world number one, however, was not for catching as he captured his fourth major title.

 <br>